A SwiftUI List and Navigation Tutorial

 Summary

-The main objective of this chapter has been to provide a practical example of using lists, navigation views and navigation links within a SwiftUI project.
+The main objective of this chapter has been to provide a practical example of using lists, navigation views, and navigation links within a SwiftUI project.
 This included the implementation of dynamic lists and list editing features.
-The chapter also served to reinforce topics covered in previous chapters including the use of observable objects, state properties and property bindings.
-The chapter also introduced some additional SwiftUI features including the Form container view, navigation bar items and the TextField view.
+The chapter also reinforced topics covered in previous chapters, including using observable objects, state properties, and property bindings.
+The chapter also introduced additional SwiftUI features, including the Form container view, navigation bar items, and the TextField view.